ijnek/nao_interfaces-docs/index.rst

 Nao Interfaces
 ==============

-This is a `ROS2 interface package`_ for the Softbank NAO robot.
+This is a `ROS2 interface package`_ for the Aldebaran NAO robot.
 Custom message types specific to the NAO robot are defined in this package, and are explained in these docs.